J. Alexander (politician): Career

 After retirement from the civil service, he joined the Indian National Congress, and contested elections to the Karnataka Legislative Assembly.
-He became a member of the Legislative Assembly from Bharathi Nagar (presently Sarvagnanagar) Constituency, Bangalore and became a Cabinet Minister for Tourism in S. M. Krishna Ministry of Karnataka State.
-Later, he became Vice President of Karnataka Pradesh Congress Committee, Karnataka.
+He became a member of the Legislative Assembly from Bharathi Nagar (presently Sarvagnanagar) in Bangalore, and became a cabinet minister for tourism in S. M. Krishna Ministry.
+In the process, he became the first former IAS officer to become a Minister in Karnataka.
+Later, he became vice-president of Karnataka Pradesh Congress Committee, Karnataka.
 He left the Indian National Congress in 2019, claiming that the party neglected Christians.
 However, he stayed on after being convinced by senior leaders.

-He served as President of Bangalore City YMCA for more than 30 years.
-He was also Advisory Board member in Global Organization of People of Indian Origin(GOPIO), Board of governors of Xavier Institute of Management and Entrepreneurship Bangalore and Chairman of its branch in KOCHI, Kerala.
+He served as president of Bangalore City YMCA for more than 30 years.
+He was also advisory board member in Global Organization of People of Indian Origin(GOPIO), board of governors of Xavier Institute of Management and Entrepreneurship Bangalore and chairman of its branch in KOCHI, Kerala.

+J Alexander and Karnataka DG& IGP Shankar Bidari both were giving guest lectures at Vedhik IAS Academy in Cochin Kerala.

 Personal life and death

 Alexander was married to Delfin Alexander, with whom he had two sons.
-He died from a heart attack at a hospital in Bangalore, on 14 January 2022, at the age of 83.
+He died from a heart attack at a hospital in Bangalore, on 14 January 2022, at the age of 83, due to COVID-19.